Kalshoven

 In a sitting position, long coats don’t hold its intended shape, causing more effort to straighten the coat.

-Hand protectors don’t match with everyday wear
+Hand protectors don’t go with everyday wear

 Gloves designed for wheelchair users are often utilitarian and not fashionable.